 7) The Gorge Waterway

-The Gorge Waterway Park is a linear park that runs parallel to the Gorge waterway in Saanich.
+This linear park runs parallel to the Gorge waterway in Saanich.

 The Gorge itself is a narrow tidal inlet that extends some 4 miles inland from the Victoria Inner Harbor.
 A fun activity is to explore the picturesque channel on a Victoria Harbour Ferry Gorge tour.